Master of Philosophy - Science

-What should I include in the research and/or relevant professional experience in the online application?
+What should I include as 'research and/or relevant professional experience' in the online application?

-You only need to advise of work experience or include this in your CV or provide an employer referee report form if that relevant work experience is either at least 5 years in duration or at least 1 year full time research based.
+You only need to advise of work experience, include this in your CV, or provide an employer referee report form if that relevant work experience was at least 5 years in duration or was full-time research-based work experience of at least 1 year in duration.

-I have completed or am completing a Masters with a thesis but I have not or will not receive a grade or numeric result on my transcript, or my thesis will not appear on my transcript.
+I have completed or am completing a masters degree with a thesis but I have not or will not receive a grade or numeric result on my transcript, or my thesis will not appear on my transcript.
 How will my application be considered?

-I have completed an undergraduate degree and have completed or am completing a Masters at an overseas university.
-For my two academic referees, should one be able to comment on my undergraduate studies and the other on my Masters studies?
+I have completed an undergraduate degree and have completed or am completing a masters degree at an overseas university.
+For my two academic referees, should one be able to comment on my undergraduate studies and the other on my masters studies?

-No. Both referees need to be able to comment on your Masters as this is your most recent study.
+No. Both referees need to be able to comment on your masters degree as this is your most recent study.